nickjj/dotfiles/README.md

 ~25 years has approached how I feel using this set up.
 It's not even close (yes I tried Hyprland too).

+I recorded a [demo video](https://www.youtube.com/watch?v=7XmD5UyyhZQ) on how I use niri in my day to day.
+This repo will always have the most up to date changes so what you see on video will likely evolve over time!

 ### Full Package List

 There's docs with a [complete list of packages](./docs/packages.md) along with